 This Concept of Operations (CONOPS) document provides an overview, contents, and usage of the Federal Health Information Model (FHIM) by the Federal Health Architecture (FHA) federal partner organizations such as the Department of Veterans Affairs (VA), Department of Defense (DoD), Defense Health Agency (DHA), Federal Drug Administration (FDA), and Office of National Coordinator (ONC).

-The CONOPS provides the FHA partners evidence-based FHIM usage information that can be used to support their decision to (a) continue funding the FHIM program at current resources, (b) continue funding the FHIM program and expand resources, (c) transition the FHA FHIM program to another organization, or (d) sunset the FHA FHIM program.

 Based on the resources analyzed to develop the CONOPS, it is found that currently the FHIM is used for business information model updates, data standards establishment and alignment, data harmonization, data vocabulary, and new data model references by federal agencies such as the VA, DHA, FDA, ONC, and others.
 The FHIM provides a basis for information architecture within federal agency enterprise architecture (EA) practice as well as a single source of semantics (structure and terminology) to enable health information exchange.

 The FHIM provides agency architects with information models of higher-level specifications with information on model attributes, support data requirements and properties, relationships, and the operations that can be performed on them.